JustinSo1/TVShowFinder/README.md

     - Fork this repo!

 - **Option 2**
-    - Clone this repo to your local machine using `git@github.com:JustinSo1/EzUpload.git`
+    - Clone this repo to your local machine using `git@github.com:JustinSo1/TVShowFinder.git` or `https://github.com/JustinSo1/TVShowFinder.git`

 ### Step 2